Advertisement

 Stretch to stay limber and prevent injuries

-Stretching can reduce stiffness in the morning, lubricate your joints and prevent injuries during exercise.
-In fact, daily stretching may help older adults stay mobile and live independently for longer periods of time.
+Stretching can reduce stiffness in the morning, lubricate your joints, and prevent injuries during exercise.
+In fact, daily stretching may help older adults lower their blood pressure.
+It can also improve muscle power, which could help older adults stay mobile and live independently for longer periods of time.

 Tight muscles can strain or pull your joints in the wrong direction.
 “But stretching loosens your muscles and helps them to fire appropriately,” explains McMillan.